PATELOM925/AI_LAB/README.md

 # AI_LAB

 COURSE OBJECTIVES
- To understand data structures and learning algorithms  To understand Neural Networks
+1)To understand data structures and learning algorithms 2)To understand Neural Networks
- To develop Expert systems
+3)To develop Expert systems

 LIST OF EXPERIMENTS:
 Practical list should be prepared based on the content of the subject and following guidelines should be useful.
 The following experiments are suggested: